anyscale/madewithml.github.io/docs/courses/ml-foundations/python.md

 5
 <class 'int'>
 </pre>

+!!! tip
+    Here we use the variable name `x` in our examples but when you're working on a specific task, be sure to be explicit (ex. `first_name`) when creating variables (applies to functions, classes, etc. as well).

 We can change the value of a variable by simply assigning a new value to it.